Authorized Early Withdrawal

-- If you are enrolled, you may withdraw from classes after you receive notification that the AEW has been processed.
+- If you are enrolled, you may withdraw from classes after you receive notification that the AEW has been approved.

 - Your F-1 record will be terminated 5 business days after ISSO receives the AEW form or from the date you indicate you will leave the U.S.

 Implications of AEW

 - Upon termination of the F-1 SEVIS record, all F-1 benefits, such as employment (CPT, on-campus job) cease immediately.

 - SEVIS records of F-2 dependents sponsored under your F-1 will also be terminated.
 F-2 dependents in this situation are not allowed to remain the U.S.

 - If you have not already left, you must leave the U.S. within 15 days of the termination date or the next Census Day, whichever comes first.

 - If you do not leave the U.S. within the stated times, you will be out of status and in the country without authorization.